supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/save_masks/README.md

-# Save Masks
+# Export Archive with Masks

-`Save Masks` layer gives you an opportunity to get masked representations of data besides just images and annotations that you can get using `Save` layer.
+`Export Archive with Masks` layer gives you an opportunity to get masked representations of data besides just images and annotations that you can get using `Export Archive` layer.
 It includes machine and human masks representations.

 In machine masks each of listed classes are colored in shades of gray that you specify.
 Note that black color `[0, 0, 0]` is automatically assigned to the `background` class.
 In human masks you would get stacked original images with the images having class colors above (see example).